polymath-ai/architecture/monorepo.md

 where `${dependency}` is the name of the package to be added as a dependency, and `${package}` is the name of the package that will have the dependency added.

-All monorepo packages have the following structure:
+All packages within the monorepo have a similar structure:

 ```text